 Researchers and device manufacturers often use thin film coatings to change the way light interacts with a materials surface.
 For example, a layer of metal can be used to create a mirror effect, or layers of transparent dielectric materials can increase or reduce the reflectivity of a surface.

 Dielectric coatings are used to create antireflection coatings on eyeglasses, camera lenses, lasers, and microscopes.
-Spectrometers like the Ossila USB Spectrometer can be used to measure both the effectiveness of a coating and how this varies with wavelength.
+Spectrometers, like the Ossila USB Spectrometer, can be used to measure both the effectiveness of a coating and how this varies with wavelength.

-Measuring Light Absorbaance
+Measuring Light Absorbance

 The light that is absorbed by a material can offer insight into its atomic structure.
 For example, peaks seen in the optical absorption spectrum of a molecule can reveal information about the nature of chemical bonds in the material.
 The amount of light absorbed by a sample can also give a quantitative measure of the concentration of a sample through the Beer-Lambert law.